-- Do you need a format like CEF or LEEF for your SIEM or do you need to customize the output format?
+- Output to a format such as CEF or LEEF for your SIEM

-Once you save the configuration file you can start the SIEM connector service with the following command:
+Once you save the configuration file you can start the SIEM connector service with one of the following commands:

-To verify that your setup was correct and your connectivity has been established, you can use the following command:
+To verify that your setup was correct and your connectivity has been established, you can check the log file with the following command: